ISSUIUC/ISS-PCB/CONTRIBUTING.md

 ## GitHub Proficiency

 The rest of this guide assumes you are somewhat familiar with Git and GitHub.
-We're current;y working on a Git and GitHub guide, but there are many online resources and tutorials if you search.
+We're currently working on a Git and GitHub guide, but there are many online resources and tutorials if you search.

 ## Cloning the Repository